devops · 8 read

 CI/CD Pipeline Example: GitHub Actions Setup Guide

-Practical CI/CD pipeline setup with GitHub Actions.
-Build, test, and deploy automatically with working examples.
+A practical CI/CD pipeline example using GitHub Actions: build, test, and deploy code automatically with working, copy-ready workflow examples.

 CI/CD Pipeline Example: GitHub Actions Setup Guide